g4bri-3l3/MooseAlto/README.md

   comparisons between rules whose zones could never match, but doesn't change that underlying shape, since a fixed, small number of distinct zones means each zone-pair bucket still grows roughly linearly with ruleset size.
-In a few test made, 4,000 rules finishes in about a minute;
+In a test, 4,000 rules finished in about a minute;
   6,000 rules took over two minutes for detection alone; 20,000 rules took ~ 15 minutes.